salcosser/grepy/README.md

 # grepy
-a Grep like utility that utilizes NFAs and DFAs.
+a Grep like utility that utilizes NFAs (Nondeterministic Finite Automatas) and DFAs (Deterministic Finite Automatas).
 This utility takes in a regex, and parses strings against the regex using a DFA which it creates on the fly.
 It also creates an NFA.
 (NOTE: NFAs use <code>~</code> to represent epsilon)
+These DFAs are then used to test if a set of given strings match the original regex.
 <hr>

 ## Instructions